-The General Data Protection Regulation (known as the GDPR) and the UK's Data Protection Act (DPA) both became law on 25th May 2018.
-These laws focus on the protection of personal data.
-As Barnardo's employees, we must all be aware of these new laws and how they affect our working practices.
+The UK GDPR and the UK's Data Protection Act focus on the protection of personal data.
+As Barnardo's volunteers and colleagues, we must all be aware of these laws and how they affect our working practices.

-All staff have a duty to comply with the law, and Barnardo's Data Protection Policy, and will be required to complete mandatory Data Protection training.
+All colleagues have a duty to comply with the law, and Barnardo's Data Protection Policy, and are required to complete mandatory annual Data Protection and Security training.

-Through this handbook, and regular training, you will be provided with the relevant level of data protection knowledge so that you can play your part in ensuring that Barnardo's is compliant with the law - protecting and processing hundreds of thousands of personal data records on behalf of our service users, customers and supporters, as well as our own personal data.
+Through guidance and regular training, you will be provided with the relevant level of data protection knowledge so you can play your part in ensuring that Barnardo's is compliant with the law-protecting and processing hundreds of thousands of personal data records on behalf of our service users, customers and supporters, as well as our own personal data.

-The GDPR and the DPA 2018 aim to ensure that people know where their data is held, what it is used for and with whom it's shared.
+The UK GDPR and the 2018 Data Protection Act aim to ensure that people know where their data is held, what it is used for and with whom it's shared.
 They also make sure that personal information is treated correctly and that we have systems in place to manage that information.